Shtian/vscode-svgocd/README.md

 ## Features

 Supports running SVGO on the current open SVG file in VS Code.
-Simply open the command pallette and type SVGOCD and you should find the command `SVGOCD: Optimize current SVG`
+Simply open the command palette and type SVGOCD and you should find the command `SVGOCD: Optimize current SVG`

 ## Extension Settings
 Supports all SVGO plguin settings through extension settings (`svgocd.plugins.*`).
 Boolean values to enable/disable or object values for plugin settings can be used.
 Full list of plugins from https://github.com/svg/svgo :